Yuque7/Yuque7/README.md

 **`Desenvolvedor FullStack`**

-Me chamo Yuri Queiroz, tenho 22 anos e sou natural de Minas Gerais.
-Atualmente, estou cursando Análise e Desenvolvimento de Sistemas na IES FAMINAS e curso de especialização em Back-end pelo programa Oracle Next Education em parceria com a Alura.
-Sou apaixonado por tecnologia e novos aprendizados por meio de networking e projetos reais.
+My name is Yuri Queiroz, I'm 22 years old, and I'm from Minas Gerais, Brazil.
+I'm currently studying Systems Analysis and Development at IES FAMINAS and specializing in Back-end Development through the Oracle Next Education program in partnership with Alura.
+I'm passionate about technology and continuous learning through networking and real-world projects.

 <p align="left">
     <a href="https://www.linkedin.com/in/yuriqueirozz/">